World Day of the Sick

 Dwight D. Eisenhower

 The fact is that there is enough food in the world for everyone.
-But tragically, much of the world’s food and land resources are tied up in producing beef and other livestock while millions of children and adults suffer from malnutrition and starvation.
+But tragically, much of the world’s food and land resources are tied up in producing beef and other livestock–food for the well off–while millions of children and adults suffer from malnutrition and starvation.

 Our work seeks to focus attention on the necessity of developing security for the global village, meeting its need for clean air, water, food and a healthy habitat, as well as fostering clarity of vision on cooperation and development.